tbuchan1997/grove-tennis-club/README.md

 - Git - used for version control
 - Google Fonts - fonts were imported from here
 - FontAwesome - icons and their associated kit were downloaded from here
-- ChatGPT - For user story refinement, debugging and guidance on the ideation of the project
+- ChatGPT/Gemini - For user story refinement, debugging and guidance on the ideation of the project
 - Google Dev Tools - to debug and for testing responsiveness
 - Google Lighthouse - for auditing the website
 - W3C Validator - for validating the HTML and CSS code